little-dude/rmp-rpc-book/src/ch01-00-introduction.md

 ## Who is the target audience?

-People who already know the basic concepts of Rust, and want to get started with Tokio.
+People who already know the basic concepts of Rust and want to get started with Tokio, but don't really know where to start.

 ## Disclaimer